corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 This mod should be added before you start a new game so that all empires are assigned a (hidden) ship design for terraform stations.
 Without the design, there is no way to spawn the terraform station fleets.
 Furthermore, this mod should not be removed from a game in-progress.
 Losing access to the ship size or entities may cause issues if there are any terraform stations still active, and attempting to fire an event that doesn't exist will frequently result in a crash.

+### Recommended Companion Mods

+[Ringworld Graphical Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2628518102), [Shattered Ring Shipset Fix](https://steamcommunity.com/sharedfiles/filedetails/?id=2566249278), or [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) to set your Origin: Shattered Ring empires to have ringworlds matching their shipset (graphical culture).

+[Machine Shipset](https://steamcommunity.com/sharedfiles/filedetails/?id=2077186491) is a phenomenal, fully-sectioned shipset and includes megastructures.

+[Machine Shipset Add-on: Shattered Ring Appearance](https://steamcommunity.com/sharedfiles/filedetails/?id=2628980994) ensures that the permanently-destroyed sections for Origin: Shattered Ring using the Machine Shipset properly display as that shipset.
+This mod adds missing graphical definitions to the Machine Shipset.

+[Machine Shipset Add-on: Aesthetic Terraform Station Compatibility](https://steamcommunity.com/sharedfiles/filedetails/?id=2628972292) combined with the Machine Shipset, this compatibility patch ensures the correct Machine Shipset graphics are used for terraform stations.

 ## Known Issues

 The terraform station "beam" is a fixed length and may not reach down to small planet, or might become buried beneath the crust of larger planets.
 There is not a good way to dynamically scale the entity inversely to planet size with script, so an arbitrary length was chosen.